[Home] [Publications] [Working Papers & Work In Progress]

 [CV] [Gauss code] [Teaching] [Other]

-Grant Miller (Stanford), Scott Rozelle (Stanford), and Linxiu Zhang (Chinese Academy of Science), and I are carrying out a randomized trial that provides incentives to schools principals in China to reduce anemia and improve test-scores.
+Grant Miller (Stanford), Scott Rozelle (Stanford), Sean Sylvia (Maryland), Renfu Luo and Linxiu Zhang (Chinese Academy of Science), and I are carrying out a randomized trial that provides incentives to schools principals in China to reduce anemia and improve test-scores.
 The experiment involves 300 schools in the provices of Shaanxi, Qinghai, and Gansu.
-The baseline has already been collected.
+The first paper of this study is available through the NBER.

 I was part of a team formed by Econometría Consultores, Sistemas Especializados de Información, and The Institute for Fiscal Studies that designed the questionnaires of the Colombian welfare programs Familias en Acción, Empleo en Acción, and Jóvenes en Acción.
 The data and questionnaires can be downloaded from the website of the Department of National Planning of the Colombian government.
 Click HERE to go to the website.